 - Appliances: Were you injured by an electrical defect in your television?
 Did the toaster in your kitchen start a fire?
-If a defective appliance caused you or a family member to suffer a serious injury, then our Tampa defective product attorneys can help you manage a claim against the manufacturer.
+If a defective appliance caused you or a family member to suffer a serious injury, then our Florida defective product attorneys can help you manage a claim against the manufacturer.

 - Baby products: Products sold to parents to help care for or entertain their children need to be absolutely safe.
 Even slight defects could pose a serious danger to an infant or toddler.
 We are proud to take the fight to product manufacturers for parents who are grieving after their child was injured by a defective product.

 How a product becomes defective is important to your injury claim.
 The source of the defect is often telling of what party is liable.
 Using our 75+ years of legal experience focused on complicated and catastrophic injury claims, we can investigate the product and its defect to determine what went wrong and why.